 The etiopathogenesis of adrenal myelolipomas is not definitively known.
-One hypothesis suggests that stimuli, such as necrosis or inflammation could lead to the metaplasia of the reticuloendothelial cells which could lead to the development of adrenal myelolipomas.
+One hypothesis suggests that stimuli such as necrosis or inflammation could lead to the metaplasia of the reticuloendothelial cells, which could lead to the development of adrenal myelolipomas.
 This hypothesis is supported by the increased incidence of the lesion in the advanced years of life.
-Another hypothesis claiims that adipocytes develop from the mesechymal stem cells in the endothelium, this results in inflammation leading the adrenal cortex to secrete mediators responsibel for the recruitment of hematopoietic progenitors.
-Lastly, Hans et al noted in their experiments that injection of anterior pituitary extract in rats lead to the transofrmation of adrenal cortex into bone marrow like tissue.
-Therefore, it was hypothesized that excess ACTH could be responsible foe the pathogenesis of adrenal myelolipomas.
-This theory is supported by the increased incidence of adrenal myelolipomas in congenital adrenal hyperplasia (CAH) where the levels of ACTH can be very high.
+Another hypothesis claims that adipocytes develop from the mesenchymal stem cells in the endothelium; this results in inflammation leading the adrenal cortex to secrete mediators responsible for the recruitment of hematopoietic progenitors.
+Lastly, Hans et al. noted in their experiments that injection of anterior pituitary extract in rats leads to the transformation of the adrenal cortex into bone marrow-like tissue.
+Therefore, it was hypothesized that excess ACTH could be responsible for the pathogenesis of adrenal myelolipomas.
+This theory is supported by the increased incidence of adrenal myelolipomas in congenital adrenal hyperplasia (CAH), where the levels of ACTH can be very high.
 Adrenal myelolipoma is often associated with conditions like Cushing disease, obesity, hyperlipidemia, hypertension, and diabetes which can be considered as adrenal stimulants.
-Other theories propose that stressful lifestyle and an unbalanced diet may also play a role in the natural history of the neoplasm.
+Other theories propose that a stressful lifestyle and an unbalanced diet may also play a role in the natural history of the neoplasm.

-Adrenal myelolipomas are the second most common adrenal incidentalomas comprising of 6-16% of adrenal incidentalomas.
-They have an approximate autopsy prevalence of 0.08% to 0.2%.
-They are usually recognized in adulthood with a medican age of diagnosis around 51 years.
+Adrenal myelolipomas are the second most common adrenal incidentalomas comprising 6 to 16% of adrenal incidentalomas.
+They have an approximate autopsy prevalence of 0.08 to 0.2%.
+They are usually recognized in adulthood, with a median age of diagnosis around 51 years.
 There is no gender predilection.
-There may be a slight right sided predilection as reported by some studies.
+There may be a slight right-sided predilection, as reported by some studies.

-The size of adrenal myelolipomas is variable and can range from as few millimeters to greater than 10 cm when they are termed as giant adrenomyelolipomas.
+The size of adrenal myelolipomas is variable and can range from a few millimeters to greater than 10 cm.
+These are called giant adrenal myelolipomas.
 The largest adrenal myelolipoma reported to date weighed 6 kg.
 Extra-adrenal sites for myelolipomas include the retroperitoneum, thorax, and pelvis.
 Usually unilateral however they can also involve both adrenals.

 On gross pathologic examination, a cut section of a myelolipoma has a variegated appearance consisting of bright yellow areas of fat, dark red areas of hematopoietic myeloid tissue, and areas with intermixed red and yellow components.
 On histopathologic examination, myelolipomas are predominantly composed of fatty areas with interspersed hematopoietic tissue components.
 These fatty elements and hematopoietic areas may be clearly separated, or they are often intermixed.
 Tissue analysis often reveals a variable amalgamation of myeloid and erythroid cells, megakaryocytes, and occasionally lymphocytes.
 In an isolated adrenal myelolipoma, a peripheral rim of normal adrenal cortical tissue can be commonly identified distinctly from the mass.
 Rarely the myelolipomas can contain osteoid tissue in addition to the myeloid tissue.
 The hemorrhagic areas may be partly replaced by fibrotic tissue or may undergo calcification.